Representing your views since 2003

 What’s most important to you about Fulham?

 Memories, I think, and heritage and history.
 The memories of fans who have been supporting through all the ups and downs, taking care of our heritage for the future generations, and our memories of those who are no longer with us.
 These are integrally tied to Craven Cottage – Fulham should always play here in this ground on the banks of the Thames and our battles to preserve the Cottage have all been worthwhile.
-The FST is here because of those battles fought by fans, from fledgling spontaneous groups handing out leaflets in Fulham and Shepherds Bush, to the more organised committee-led FULHAM 2000 and BTTC.
+The FST is here because of those battles fought by fans, from fledgling spontaneous groups handing out leaflets in Fulham and Shepherds Bush, to the more organised committee-led efforts of FULHAM 2000 and Back to the Cottage.
 We owe everyone involved in those earlier campaigns a huge debt of thanks.

 On match days you can find me …